andryanfarhanmaulana/mem-follow/README.md

     ```
     The listener will now start polling for events.

-5.  **Trigger a Test Event (Optional):**
+5.  **Trigger a Test Event (Optional)**
     To see the listener in action, you'll need to trigger a `TokensDeposited` event on the source contract.
-You can do this using a block explorer like Etherscan (on the contract's "Write Contract" tab) or by using a simple script with a library like `web3.py`.
+You can do this using a block explorer like Etherscan (via the "Write Contract" tab) or by writing a simple script with a library like `web3.py`.

-    *Example using `web3.py` to call a deposit function:*
+    Here is a minimal example of how you might trigger the `depositTokens` function:
     ```python
-    # NOTE: This is a separate script you would run to test the listener.
+    # NOTE: This is a separate, one-off script you would run to test the listener.
-    # It requires its own setup with web3, a contract object, and a signer.
+    # It requires its own setup with web3, a contract ABI, and a signer.

     from web3 import Web3

-    # Assume 'bridge_contract' is your initialized web3.py contract object,
+    # Assume 'bridge_contract' is an initialized web3.py contract object,
-    # 'web3' is your Web3 instance, and 'account' is your initialized
+    # 'web3' is your Web3 instance, and 'account' is an initialized
     # account object (from a private key).

     tx_params = {
         'from': account.address,
         'nonce': web3.eth.get_transaction_count(account.address),
-        'gasPrice': web3.eth.gas_price
+        'gasPrice': web3.eth.gas_price,
     }

     tx = bridge_contract.functions.depositTokens(
-        '0xRecipientAddressOnDestinationChain', # _recipient
+        '0xRecipientAddressOnDestinationChain', # The recipient's address
-        web3.to_wei(10, 'ether'),               # _amount
-        80001                                  # _destinationChainId
+        web3.to_wei(10, 'ether'),               # The amount of tokens to bridge 80001                                  # The destination chain ID (e.g., 80001 for Mumbai)
     ).build_transaction(tx_params)

     signed_tx = web3.eth.account.sign_transaction(tx, private_key=account.key)